ecaldwe1/file-type-converters/README.md

 `python json2yaml.py examples/j2y_example.json`

 You will notice that a file `examples/j2y_example.yml` is created when the script has finished.
-Additionally, a log file `logs/json2yaml.log` has been created.
+Additionally, a temporary directory has been created to store the log files.
+The log file for this script will begin with the `json2yaml_log_` prefix.
 If there are errors running the script, check this log file.

 ### yaml2json